 Decongestants: OTC Relief for Congestion

-• Limit on the monthly amount an individual can purchase
+• A limit on the amount you can purchase each month

-Some states have additional requirements for medicines containing pseudoephedrine.
+Some states have more requirements for medicines containing pseudoephedrine.
 These requirements may include a doctor’s prescription.

 How do decongestants work?

-Decongestants work by narrowing blood vessels in the lining of the nose.
-This reduces how much blood flows through the area so that swollen tissue inside the nose shrinks and air can pass through more easily.
+Decongestants work by narrowing the blood vessels in your nose.
+Swollen tissue inside the nose shrinks, and air can pass through more easily.

 Talk to your doctor before using a decongestant if you have any of the following health problems: